shohey1226/devAnyDoc/site/content/getting-started/index.md

 *<span style="color: red">The connection of this setup is <b>NOT</b> encrypted.
 Secure connection is highly recommended.
 Please follow [secure connection](/getting-started/#secure-connection) after the below instruction is completed.</span>*

-Images that includes devAny server processes are provided so that user don't have to set up them.
-At this moment, there are three images that user can use.
-Please choose your preferable image.
-If you want to use other images, because I make them with [Packer](https://www.packer.io). please fork [devany-packer](https://github.com/shohey1226/devany-packer).
-Pull request is always welcome :)
+There are a couple of processes need to run on server to use devAny.
+In order to avoid this tedious setup, I provide images that includes all required processes and the way to create the image on your end using [Packer ](https://www.packer.io).

-### Using Docker
+### 1. Using Docker

 Docker is well-known container and the easiest way to launch devAny process on server.
 One drawbacks is that only mounted volume is persistent after relaunch docker container.
 For example, if you install packages with apt-get to /user/local/bin, those are gone after restarting the container process.
 Therefore, installing all packages in your mounted volume with linuxbrew, rbenv, nvm or others are recommended.
 I put dockerfile in [devany-docker](https://github.com/shohey1226/devany-docker).
 Please feel free to fork and add your packages and build it by yourself.

+Okay, moving on the how to.
 First of all, please install docker by following [docker installation](https://docs.docker.com/engine/installation/)

 After docker is installed, you just run the following command.